Abdennacer-Badaoui/CLIP_on_Fashion_MNIST/README.md

 The goal of this project is to demonstrate how CLIP embeddings can be utilized for image classification without fine-tuning the model on the Fashion MNIST dataset.
 This approach showcases the generalizability and transferability of CLIP's embeddings for classification tasks.

 # Requirements
-Python 3.x //
+- Python 3.x
-TensorFlow or PyTorch (depending on the implementation) // OpenAI CLIP library //
+- TensorFlow or PyTorch
+- OpenAI CLIP library
-NumPy //
+- NumPy
-Matplotlib (for visualization) //
+- Matplotlib
-Fashion MNIST dataset (automatically downloaded if using certain frameworks) //
+- Fashion MNIST dataset